ParthPard/Industrial_Surface_Defect_Classification/README.md

-# Industrial_Surface_Defect_Classification
+# Industrial Steel Surface Defect Classification

 End-to-end computer vision pipeline for industrial steel surface defect classification using CNNs and transfer learning.
-# Industrial Surface Defect Classification using CNNs

-This project focuses on classifying industrial steel surface defects using deep learning.
-A complete computer vision pipeline was built using the NEU surface defect dataset, starting from raw XML annotations to model evaluation and analysis.

 ---

-## Problem Statement
+## Overview

 Automated surface inspection is critical in manufacturing industries.
-The goal of this project is to classify steel surface images into one of six defect categories using convolutional neural networks.
+This project focuses on classifying industrial steel surface defects using deep learning.

+A complete computer vision pipeline was built using the NEU surface defect dataset, starting from raw XML annotations to dataset preprocessing, model training, and evaluation across six defect categories.

 ---